geekabhinav007/DAA_LAB/General/general.md

 > Average case analysis is not always possible.
 It is possible only when the probability of occurrence of each input is known.

 Average Case = sum of all possible case time complexity / number of cases

+> Note: Cases are not related to asympotic notations.Base Case and Worse case are not related to omega and theta notation.
+We can represent best by any notation and worst by any notation.